Person-circle icon

 Why you need a deposit

 As part of its acquiring operations, Adyen holds full financial responsibility for incoming chargebacks.
-When shoppers use their right for a chargeback via a reversible payment method, Adyen deducts the related funds from your next payout.
+When shoppers use their right for a chargeback via a chargeback-supporting payment method, Adyen deducts the related funds from your next payout.

 However, it can happen that your account doesn't have enough funds available to cover the chargeback.
 For example, if you stop processing payments with Adyen.
 In this case, we use the deposit to cover the chargeback amount.